So, you have a cool idea. And haven’t even started looking for MVP development cost, being scared of failure.

 Before you start, you should be prepared to fail.
 An Analysis of 101 Startup Postmortemshttps://www.cbinsights.com/research/startup-failure-reasons-top/ says there are several particular reasons why startups do this all the time.
 Almost half of them spend their time developing products with no market need.
 One-third of them just run out of cash.
 A lot of startups bet on the wrong team, get outcompeted, or have some financial issues.

 Such problems as lack of appropriate business model, poor marketing, and wrong focus are also worth considering.
-You have everything to succeed sometimes, but running a startup is like going through a minefield: you never know where you meet the next mine.
+Sometimes you have everything to succeed, but running a startup is like going through a minefield: you never know where you meet the next mine.

-What if we say that there is a working decision?
+What if we say that there is a sound solution?
 Yes, it is a Minimum Viable Product you might have heard of from Dropbox and Spotify.
 Sounds perfect, but it may assume costs from zero to infinity.
 Let’s see how you can define the budget.

-Why do you need to turn to React Native MVP development at all
+Why turn to MVP app development at all

 Start with a definition.
 An MVP is a product that consists of a set of minimum essential features that help you test an idea.